 |

-Photo 3.
-On first basic males, the
+view with head turned.
+On first year males, the

 mantle, scapulars, back, upper wing coverts are white with narrow gray-brown crescent-like bars,

 not as half moon shaped as adult females.
-The loose feather is a
+Back of the head shows the

 secondary. |